contractaddress/solmatch/README.md

 # SolMatch - v1.0
-SolMatch is a simple tool to help you find all transactions between two or multiple wallets on Solana.
+SolMatch is a simple tool to help you find all transactions between two or multiple wallets on Solana using its solscan CSV file.

 useful for scanning a wallet against multiple other wallets in bulk to quickly identify linked wallets of a user.
 Everything runs locally no need for API keys !